Hire and pay talents

 with Horizons in

-The standard working hours in Indonesia are 40 hours per week.
+The standard working week in Spain is 40 hours.

 The usual working days for employees in Spain are Monday-Friday.
 Many employers give Friday afternoons off, with the time made up by working 8.5 hours from Monday-Thursday.